marceljuenemann/rxdb-supabase/README.md

 TODO:
 * Integration tests
+  * pull rows with exact same timestamp
+    * should be possible to test in integreation test by inserting multiple rows in one request
+    * This will need encoding for sure?
+  * Cleanup encoding stuff
   * Add essential tests
   * live pulling
-  * pull rows with exact same timestamp
-    * should be possible to test in integreation test by inserting multiple rows in one request
 * Unit tests
   * Add essential tests
   * PostgREST escaping & tests